MachinisteWeb/node-atlas/README.en.md

 - then create other pages,
 - then internationalize them,
 - then minify/obfuscate/optimized your sources,
-- then use preprocessor like Stylus, Less or Pug easily,
+- then use preprocessor like [Stylus](http://stylus-lang.com/), [Less](http://lesscss.org/) or [PUG](https://pugjs.org/api/getting-started.html) easily,
-- then use files for drive back-end part with code,
+- then use files for drive back-end part with code with hooks and [Express.js](http://expressjs.com/),
-- then use [Socket.io](http://socket.io/) for real time,
+- then use [Socket.io](http://socket.io/) for server-side reactivity and real-time exchanges,
 - then connect you to [MySQL](https://www.mysql.fr/), [MongoDB](https://www.mongodb.org/), [ElasticSearch](https://www.elastic.co/)...,
-- then be component-based with [ComponentAtlas](https://github.com/Haeresis/ComponentAtlas)
+- then use [Vue](https://www.vuejs.org/) or [React](https://facebook.github.io/react/) for isomorphism and client-side reactivity,
-- then be service-oriented with projects like [ApiAtlas](https://github.com/Haeresis/ApiAtlas),
+- then be component-based and/or service-oriented with projects like [ComponentAtlas](https://github.com/Haeresis/ComponentAtlas) and/or [ApiAtlas](https://github.com/Haeresis/ApiAtlas),
 - then let your customer edit website itself with [EditAtlas](https://github.com/Haeresis/EditAtlas)
 - then create plugins,
 - then...